gstdl/my-learning-notes/graph-database-using-neo4j/fundamentals/checkpoint-2-cypher.md

 The query above will return the name of Person's who acted in the Movie titled Cloud Atlas.

-## Clauses/keywords in Cypher
+## Clauses in Cypher

 ### Clauses for reading data

 In the cypher query sample above, you've seen the clause `MATCH` and `RETURN`.
-But what does those keywords do?
+But what does those clauses do?
 The list below will explore the clauses in cypher and what does each keyword do.

 - `MATCH` retrieve node(s)
 - `RETURN` return the specified after the clause (In the cypher query sample above it returns the person's name).
 This behavior is similar to SQL's `SELECT` clause